eclipse-kuksa/kuksa-incubation/seat_service/integration_test/README.md

 SeatService is tested in simulated CAN mode `CAN="cansim"`.
 It uses an external script for asking the seat to move to desired positions (0, 1000, invalid), using `seat_svc_client` as grpc client.

-### HVAC Service integration test

-`integration_test/test_hvac.py` - This test checks if Hvac Service datapoints (`Vehicle.Cabin.DesiredAmbientAirTemperature`, `Vehicle.Cabin.IsAirConditioningActive`) are registered in Kuksa Data Broker and and after invoking external script to call HVAC client, checks if expected values are fed to Data Broker.

-### CAN Feeder (dbc2val) integration test

-`integration_test/test_feeder.py` - dbc2val is also included for integration testing as we don't have a master project to test all components.

-This test covers several dbc2val datapoints (`Vehicle.OBD.Speed`, `Vehicle.OBD.EngineLoad`).

-It checks if they are registered and also that some datapoints have changing values.

-**NOTE:** dbc2val default config must be changed as it feeds to `kuksa.val` server by default.\
-Custom configuration files are mapped to container as volume from: `./integration_test/volumes/dbc2val` and environment variables (`FEEDERCAN_*`) are set in `./it-config` script and also in vscode task: `run-feedercan.sh`.\
-Make sure `test_feeder.py` datapoints are available (and changing each second) in `./volumes/dbc2val/it-candump0.log`.

 ### Data Broker subscription helper